ernestvoon/packer-deployment/README.md

 ## packer-deployment

+This project deploys a Windows enviroment including a Windows DC, a Windows DHCP and a Windows 10 client.

 All the scripts for Packer, Ansible and Vagrant that is required for a school module deployment.

 DISCLAIMER: The codes are not complete and configuration is different for every enviroment.
+This may not work on your enviroment you deploy on, remember to configure it to suit your enviroment needs.

 ## Quickstart